-What does The Continuing Story Of Bungalow Bill mean?
+What do you think The Continuing Story Of Bungalow Bill means?

 Beatles: The Continuing Story Of Bungalow Bill Meaning